DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 - Criteria objects are not required to have children.
 Questions should be able to exist without answers.

 - Both criteria and conclusion objects should only have a single parent.
-Eg, branches can split, but should not be rejoined.
+In other words, branches of the tree/hierarchy can be split but should not be rejoined.

-`* This constraint has the potential to be removed if it proves limiting.
-However, a great deal of cell placement logic relies on this assumption.
-Further consideration would be needed.`
+`*` This constraint has the potential to be removed if it proves limiting.
+However, a great deal of cell placement logic relies on this definition.
+Further consideration would be required.